AnishMachamasi/Web-Scrapping-using-AWS-Services/README.md

 # Web Scrapping using AWS Services

 This project is an automated web scrapping using AWS services.
-The project is divided into two parts: the first part is the web scrapping and the second part is the data analysis.
+The project is divided into two parts: the first part is the web scrapping and the second part is the data analysis using API and visualization.

 ### Challenge:
 To create a pipeline that